hicksjduk/countdown-go/README.md

 (up to two occurrences of each).

 In order to be a valid solution, an expression must differ from the target number by 10 or less.
-One solution is better than another if it differs by less from the target number by less.
-This solver also treats one solution as better than another if it differs from the target number by the same amount, but uses fewer numbers (although this is not part of the game).
+One solution is better than another if it differs from the target number by a smaller amount.
+This solver also treats one solution as better than another if it differs from the target number by the same amount, but uses fewer source numbers (although this is not part of the game).

-Typically, the solver outputs multiple expressions, showing a progression towards the optimum solution.
-It outputs the first expression it finds that differs from the target number by 10 or less, then each expression that is found to be a better solution than the previous one.
+The solver outputs a channel which may contain multiple expressions, showing a progression towards the optimum solution.
+It outputs the first expression it finds that differs from the target number by 10 or less, then each expression that is found to be a better solution than the previous best one.
+The last expression is therefore the best possible solution.
+It can, of course, also happen that there is no way of combining the source numbers in such a way as to make an expression that differs from the target number by 10 or less, in which case the output channel never contains anything.

 ## Some notes on implementation